Beckenham: History

 Beckenham remained a small village until well into the 19th century.
-The beginning of its growth began after 1825 when the estates of John Barwell Cator and Lord Gwydir began to be developed. if In 1760 John Cator the younger built Beckenham Place and became lord of the manor in 1773 after purchasing the manor of Beckenham from Frederick St. John, Viscount Bolingbroke.
-After Cator died in 1806, his heirs under his nephew John Barwell Cator became aware that an area in such relative close proximity to London was ripe for development, especially once the railway had arrived in 1857, and large villas began to be built around the new station.
+After Cator died in 1806, his heirs under his nephew John Barwell Cator became aware that an area relatively close to London was ripe for development, and the Cator estates and those of Lord Gwydir (who died in 1820) began to be split up, sold and developed, especially once the railway arrived in 1857, and large villas began to be built around the new station.
 Wide roads and large gardens epitomised these properties, often built by developers who acquired land from the Cators.
-Lord Gwydir died in 1820 and his estates were split up, sold and developed.

-The manor of Foxgrove was owned by the Leigh family for some generations but purchased into the ownership of Lancelot Tolson circa 1716, his heirs divided it and it was acquired in part by John Cator and Jones Raymond.
-Raymond's part passed on to the Burrells and a land exchange in 1793 made the northern parts of the manor John Cator's and the southern parts absorbed into the Burrells Langley and Kelsey estates.
-What is now Beckenham Place Park is almost entirely parts of Foxgrove manor.
-Now it is part of the London Borough of Lewisham after boundary changes in the 1990s.
+The manor of Foxgrove, previously owned by the Leigh family, passed into the ownership of Lancelot Tolson, circa 1716.
+His heirs divided it and it was acquired in part by John Cator and Jones Raymond.
+Raymond's part passed to the Burrells.
+After a land exchange in 1793 the northern parts of the manor joined Cator's estates; the southern parts were absorbed into the Burrells' Langley and Kelsey estates.

-The Kelsey Estate, named from a manorial estate, Kelsies, recorded in 1479.
+The Kelsey Estate, named from a manorial estate, Kelsies, was recorded in 1479.
 The estate was granted to William Kelshulle in 1408.
-Peter Burrell the first bought Kelsey in 1688 and a house which had belonged to John Brograve was on the site.
-In the mid 18th Century a mansion was built overlooking the lake in Kelsey Park.
-This was later rebuilt, extended or altered circa 1835 to replace an earlier structure, though it was itself demolished in 1921 and the grounds turned into Kelsey Park.
+The first Peter Burrell bought Kelsey in 1688; a house which had belonged to John Brograve was on the site.
+In the mid 18th century, a mansion was built overlooking the lake.
+This was later rebuilt, extended or altered, circa 1835, before being demolished in 1921, and the grounds became Kelsey Park.
 The only surviving buildings are the two Grade II listed lodge cottages at the entrance, which are over 200 years old.

 In 1876 Beckenham Cemetery opened (originally Crystal Palace District Cemetery), located south of the town in Elmers End.